 How to avoid digital eye strain

-Computer vision syndrome is one of the most common work-related stress injuries.
-Staring at a computer screen all day can put a serious strain on your eyes - it’s estimated that over half of people who work in front of a computer experiences vision problems.
+Computer Vision Syndrome (CVS) is one of the most common work-related stress injuries.
+Staring at a screen all day can put a serious strain on your eyes.
+In fact, it’s estimated that more than half of those who work in front of a computer experience vision problems.

 The 20-20-20 rule is a method that gives your eyes a regular break from looking at the computer screen, helping to reduce the risk of Computer Vision Syndrome.
 It involves taking a break for 20 seconds every 20 minutes, looking at something 20 feet away.

-To help you to ‘enforce’ the 20-20-20 rule, there are a number of pieces of software and apps to help you remember.
+To help you to stick to the 20-20-20 rule, there are several apps and tools you can use.
 Workrave is a free program that regularly alerts you to take micro-pauses and rest breaks, helping to prevent CVS and Repetitive Strain Injury, and F.lux adjusts the glow of your monitor based on the time of day.

 Move your monitor

 The position of your computer monitor is important for both your posture and your eyes.
-Having the monitor too low, high, close or far can give your eyes a lot more work than necessary.
+Having the monitor too low, too high, too close or too far away can give your eyes a lot more work than necessary.

-Your monitor should be located around 75cm (about an arm’s length) from your face.
-It should also be placed directly in front of you, rather than shifted to the side of your sitting position.
+Your monitor should sit about an arm’s length from your face.
+It should also be placed directly in front of you, rather than slightly to the side of your sitting position.

-In most cases, it’s more comfortable to look slightly down at your computer monitor, rather than up or directly ahead.
+Most people find it more comfortable to look slightly down at a computer monitor, rather than up or directly ahead.
 Position your monitor at around 10-20cm below your eyes to keep your neck at an optimal relaxed state.

-- Screen position – Sometimes removing glare can be as simple as moving or turning your work area away from a light source.
+- Turn your work area away from a light source.

-- Anti-glare screen – Many monitors are designed to be anti-glare, and it’s possible to attach an anti-glare screen to your existing monitor.
+- Many monitors are designed to be anti-glare, but it’s also possible to attach an anti-glare screen to your existing monitor.

-- Anti-reflective glasses – Glasses wearers can use lenses with an anti-reflective coating, which helps to reduce glare.
+- Glasses wearers can use lenses with an anti-reflective coating, which helps to reduce glare

-Leaving your computer monitor on its factory settings isn’t always the best idea when it comes to reducing the risk of CVS.
-Additionally, if you’re still using an old cathode ray tube monitor (your typical old computer screen), it’s time to upgrade to a modern LCD screen – LCDs are far easier on the eye.
+Leaving your computer monitor on its factory settings isn’t the best idea when it comes to reducing the risk of CVS.
+Additionally, if you’re still using an old cathode ray tube monitor (your typical old computer screen), it’s time to upgrade to a modern LCD screen, as they’re much better for your eyes.

 Your monitor should also have adjustable display settings.
-Adjusting the colour temperature to reduce blue colours can be beneficial for reducing vision problems.
-Short wavelength light (associated with bluish colours) is more closely linked to eye strain than long wavelength light (associated with reddish colours).
+Adjusting the colour temperature to reduce blue colours can help to reduce vision problems.
+Short wavelength light (linked with bluish colours) is more closely connected to eye strain than long wavelength light (linked with reddish colours).
 Too much blue light can also reduce contrast, meaning your eyes must work harder to look at the screen.

 You should try to match your screen brightness to your surroundings – too bright or dark can put an unnecessary strain on your eyes.
-Avoid sitting in front of a window or other bright sources of light, as your eyes may be strained from having to constantly adapt between the two different intensities.
+Try to avoid sitting in front of a window or other bright sources of light, as your eyes may be strained from having to constantly adapt between the two different light intensities.